theforeman/obsah/docs/source/development.rst

-Developing Obal
+Developing Obsah
 ===============

-Obal is written with support for Python 2.7 and Python 3.5 or higher.
+Obsah is written with support for Python 2.7 and Python 3.5 or higher.
 To provide the command line we rely on the Python built in `argparse`_ and `Ansible`_.
 For testing we use `Pytest`_ but this is wrapped up with `Tox`_ to test multiple environments.

 .. _argparse: https://docs.python.org/3/library/argparse.html
 .. _Ansible: https://www.ansible.com/